saturn597/RPN/README.md

 `50.000000`

 You can also give a word local variables.
-At the beginning of the word definition, insert a list of variable names between curly braces.
-For each variable name listed, a value will be popped off the stack and stored in that variable, which may then be used repeatedly without further effect on the stack.
+To do this, insert a list of variable names between curly braces at the beginning of the word definition, but before the new word name.
+For each variable name listed, a value will be popped off the stack and assigned to that variable.
+This happens from right to left, so the rightmost variable gets whatever is on top of the stack.

+Now, any time the local variable appears within the word definition, the value assigned to it will be pushed to the top of the stack.
+For example:

-`Ready> : add-triples { a b } a a a + + b b b + + + ;`
+`Ready> : local-test { a b c } a . b . c . b . a . c . ;`

-`Ready> 1 2 add-triples .`
+`Ready> 1 2 3 local-test`

-`9.000000`
+`1.000000`

+`2.000000`

+`3.000000`

+`2.000000`

+`1.000000`

+`3.000000`

 Recursion and loops
 =====================
-You cannot normally refer to the word being defined within the word definition itself, because the word has not been defined yet:
+You cannot normally refer to a word being defined within the word definition itself, because the word has not been defined yet:

 `Ready> : inf 1 + dup . inf ;`

 `Unknown word "inf"`

-However, you can if you explicitly declare that you are making a recursive definition:
+However, RPN will allow you to do this if you explicitly declare that a definition is recursive.
+You do this by typing `recursive` after the word name but before the definition of locals:

 `Ready> : inf recursive 1 + dup . inf ;`